taiki-e/parse-changelog/README.md

 ^(0|[1-9][0-9]*)\.(0|[1-9][0-9]*)\.(0|[1-9][0-9]*)(-[0-9A-Za-z\.-]+)?(\+[0-9A-Za-z\.-]+)?$|^Unreleased$
 ```

+> [!NOTE]
-**Note:** To get the 'Unreleased' section in the CLI, you need to explicitly specify 'Unreleased' as the version.
+> To get the 'Unreleased' section in the CLI, you need to explicitly specify 'Unreleased' as the version.

 To customize the version format, use the [`Parser::version_format`] method (library) or `--version-format` option (CLI).